Woodland Mall: History

-Woodland Mall opened in 1968 at the northwestern corner of 28th Street (M-11) and East Beltline Avenue (M-37).
+Woodland Mall opened on March 13, 1968, at the northwestern corner of 28th Street (M-11) and East Beltline Avenue (M-37).
 The mall was built at a southwest-to-northeast orientation, with Sears at the southwestern end, and JCPenney at the northeastern end.
 A Kresge dime store was also located in the Sears wing.
 Another mall, Eastbrook Mall (now Centerpointe Mall), was located on the northeastern corner of the same intersection.
 A 1975 expansion to Woodland Mall brought a northwesterly-oriented central wing which ended in a third anchor store, Hudson's.
 After the closure of Kresge in 1987, the store's former space was divided among smaller retailers.